goto-eof/europea-library-server/README.md

 - search by title, author, publisher, ISBN and published date;
 - edit e-book information, including change book cover image (only administrator is able to do this);
 - generate e-book URL QR Code;
-- login/change password/register to the system and change password (2 categories of user: ADMINISTRATOR and USER);
+- login/change password/register to the system and change password (2 categories of user: ADMINISTRATOR and USER | XSS
+  protection: JWT token + HttpOnly cookie | the TTL of the user session is 24 hours);
-- password reset
+- password reset (reset link sent by e-mail)
 - bulk category/tag/language/publisher name change (only administrator is able to do this);
 - control panel (administration for admin, profile and security for all users)
     - customize home page
         - enable/disable widgets